We all lead busy lives.

 - I want to find the right balance between work and private life

-Try to be be as precise and detailed as possible.
+Try to be be as precise and detailed as possible in your intention setting.

 You cannot have 3 to 4 major goals in a year to happen at the same time.